Careers in Public Health

 Health Protection Officers (HPOs) plan and implement activities that protect health and wellbeing in communities.
 They investigate public health concerns, provide advice and information to community leaders and the public as part of a public health enforcement team.
 They carry out a regulatory role on behalf of the Director-General of Health.

-Areas of focus are environmental health and communicable diseases.
-In environmental health, HPOs identify and quantify threats, work with others to minimise them.
-Areas include bio-security and quarantine, drinking water quality, hazardous substances, resource management issues.
+HPOs identify and quantify threats, and work with others to minimise them.
+Areas of specific focus are environmental health and communicable diseases.
+Environmental issues covered include bio-security and quarantine, recreational water quality, hazardous substances, and resource management issues.

-Health protection officers undertake surveillance and investigation of communicable disease.
-They prevent diseases spreading by food and water and enforce effective waste disposal.
 They also contribute to the management of sustainable environments.

+Health Protection Officers also undertake surveillance and investigation of communicable disease.
+They prevent diseases spreading by food and water and also enforce effective waste disposal.

 Medical Expertise in Public Health